3rd April 2016

 This is the second time in recent weeks that Wirral Council have used the “vexatious request” option to withhold the information.
 I”ve asked for an internal review and will be taking this to the ICO if required.

 Finally, here are two simple charts indicating annual totals since 2005.
-What’s striking is the exponential growth in Local Authorities’ use of compromise agreements over the period under question.
+What’s striking is the exponential growth in Local Authorities’ use of compromise agreements / settlement agreements / non-disclosure agreements over the period under question and now up to the present day (February 2020).
 A surefire indicator that all is not well.

 Brighton & Hove City Council came out top of the survey, with 123 compromise agreements in dispute circumstances over 6 years.